alan-turing-institute/REG-handbook/content/docs/onboarding/new_joiners/systems_set_up.md

 Contact [the person in charge of onboarding](https://github.com/alan-turing-institute/research-engineering-group/wiki/The-REGistry) for help with this.

 There is a budget to purchase peripherals (monitor, mouse, keyboard, etc.) as well as other equipment such as an office chair and desk.
-You can purchase the office chair and desk yourself and claim back up to £200 in total via ERP.
+You can purchase the office chair and desk yourself and claim back up to £200 in total via ERPx.
 The steps to do this are described in the [homeworking policy on Mathison](https://mathison.turing.ac.uk/page/2218).

 Additonal support items including, footrests, lumbar supports, mouse mats etc. can also be requested through the Facilities team upon completion of the [online workstation self-assessment form](https://mathison.turing.ac.uk/page/2810), up to the total cost of £50 per employee.